UB-Mannheim/vMaBookShelf/README.md

 - download covers from Amazon
-- creates qr-codes with link to a proxy-server (reason: shorten the links in the qr-code), this proxy-server can call your lokal Primo / Opac
+- creates qr-codes with link to a proxy-server (reason: shorten the links in the qr-code), this proxy-server can call your local Primo / Opac
-- includes a proxy script for connect to other webpages (eBooks ...)
+- includes a proxy script for connections to other web pages (eBooks ...)
-- includes a Firefox Add-on "vMaBookShelfHelper" for
+- includes a Firefox Add-on "vMaBookShelfHelper" for these tasks:
-  - wrap the content of other websides in a iframe and
+  - wrap the content of other web pages in an iframe
-  - establish two timers.
+  - create two timers:
-    - Timer one shows a random part of the subjects-html-files and
+    - timer one shows a random part of the subjects-html-files and
-    - timer two close all websides (ebook or opac) and show the virtual bookshelf again.
+    - timer two closes all web pages (ebook or opac) and shows the virtual bookshelf again

 ## Installation